 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-Although Yemen is not a major hydrocarbon producer relative to some of the other countries in the Middle East, oil and natural gas resources are sufficient to enable exports.
+Although Yemen is not a major hydrocarbon producer relative to several other countries in the Middle East, the country has sufficient oil and natural gas resources for both domestic demand and exports.
 However, Yemen's difficult security environment hinders the production and transport of those resources.

 Yemen's energy sector is in a state of flux.
 Declining oil production and frequent attacks on Yemen's energy infrastructure have offset positive developments in the country's natural gas sector since 2009.
 Yemen's difficult security environment complicates the exploration, production, and transport of energy resources in the country, and could undermine the country's emerging liquefied natural gas (LNG) export sector.

-Yemen is highly dependent on its hydrocarbons sector.
+Yemen's government depends on the country's hydrocarbons sector.
 Even with the earnings from natural gas exports, the International Monetary Fund (IMF) estimates that Yemen needs an oil export price of approximately $215 per barrel to balance its budget.
-IMF figures also show that nearly 60% of government revenues came from the hydrocarbons sector between 2010 and 2012.
-Yemen, as a member of the Extractive Industries Transparency Initiative (EITI), reported in July 2013 that government revenues from the oil and gas sector in 2010 were more than $5 billion.
-IMF estimates indicate that in 2012 oil exports accounted for approximately 70 percent of hydrocarbon revenue, while natural gas exports accounted for just 3 percent.
+IMF figures also show that 63% of government revenues came from the hydrocarbons sector between 2010-12, and that hydrocarbons accounted for 89% of total export revenues.
+Yemen, as a member of the Extractive Industries Transparency Initiative (EITI), reported in July 2013 that government revenues from the oil and natural gas sector in 2011 were more than $5 billion.

-Oil production in Yemen declined steadily after peaking in 2001, but beginning in 2009 the country began producing commercial quantities of natural gas for domestic use and for exports as LNG.
-This latter point could help the country stabilize its economy even without an extremely high oil export price.
-However, replacing oil export revenues with LNG export revenues does little to help the country reduce its dependence on its hydrocarbons sector.
+Oil production in Yemen declined steadily after peaking in 2001, but beginning in 2009, the country began producing commercial quantities of natural gas for domestic use and for exports as LNG.
+This development could help the country stabilize its economy even without an extremely high oil export price.
+However, replacing oil export revenues with LNG export revenues does not reduce the country's dependence on its hydrocarbons sector.

 |Aden Refinery Company||Oversees operations at the Aden refinery, including transport to international destinations|